DreamOfTheRedChamber/system-design-interviews/RemoteApiDesign.md

 * ONC RPC is function oriented, not object oriented.

 ## XML based protocols
-### Motivation
-* When compared with ONC RPC, it has the following benefits:
+### When compared with ONC RPC
+* It has the following benefits:
   * ONC RPC is binary based.
 XML allows client and server accepted data transformation to have some inconsisteny. e.g. changing the order of elements will not result in any error.
   * It is object oriented instead of function oriented.

 ### SOAP
 #### WSDL protocol
+* WSDL protocol could be used to generate client's stub.

 ```
 // Order type